geobeyond/loopback-connector-ogc/README.md

     }
 ```

-## Extend a model to wrap/mediate SOAP operations
+## Extend a model to wrap/mediate OGC operations

 Once the model is defined, it can be wrapped or mediated to define new methods.
 The following example simplifies the `GetCityForecastByZIP` operation to a method